 You’ll probably be surprised to hear that an Adele song has been censored and banned from many radio stations.
 The song “Rolling in the Deep” had been censored because of the ambiguity of the word “ship.”
 Yep, a single word made people that mad.

 Online lyrics stated that the song included the word “ship” instead of the swear word that sounds very similar.
 But, her handwritten lyrics actually feature the swear word instead.
 She replaces the word with “stuff” when she performs on TV.

 Puff The Magic Dragon – Peter, Paul, And Mary

-Even though the composer of the song “Puff The Magic Dragon” insists that it isn’t talking about smoking weed, that wasn’t good enough for then Vice President of the United States, Spiro Agnew, from deeming it pro-drugs.
+Even though the composer of the song “Puff The Magic Dragon” insists that it isn’t talking about smoking something, that wasn’t good enough for then-Vice President of the United States, Spiro Agnew, from deeming it pro-narcotics.

 He called for a ban of the tune, which was granted to him.
 Despite powerful voices coming out against the song, it ended up being a smash hit for singer Peter, Paul and Mary.

 Baby, It’s Cold Outside – Frank Loesser